hossain-shahrier/hossain-shahrier/README.md

-# Hi there 👋, I'm a Student and Junior Software Developer!
+# Hi there 👋, I'm a Software Engineer
 ## About Me
 I am a junior software Developer with experience in MERN Stack, and NextJS.
 I have a passion for learning new technologies and creating awesome applications that solve real-world problems.